 Loads for faculty members holding half-time pro-rata appointments are computed with a heavier emphasis on instruction and reduced expectation for scholarship and university-wide service.
 The normal teaching load for a half-time instructional faculty member is 16 semester credit hours per year or two courses per semester.

 Deviations from the normal load will be made upon recommendation of the department chair and the approval of the dean of the school or college and the Vice President for Academic Affairs.

 It is assumed that all faculty members devote full-time work to the University as part of their contractual obligations, and overloads should be taken on sparingly.
 Normally no more than one overload per term will be approved.
-The determination that an additional course constitutes an overload is made by the Vice President for Academic Affairs upon examination of the entire workload and is not based solely on the number of units taught.
+The determination that an additional course constitutes an overload is made by the Vice President for Academic Affairs, in consultation with the appropriate dean, upon examination of the entire workload and is not based solely on the number of units taught.